gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

    This document defines a encryption chunk for the Stream Control Transmission Protocol (SCTP), as defined in {{RFC9260}}.

+   This specification defines the actual crypto chunk, how to enable it usage, how it interact with the SCTP association establishment to enable endpoint authentication, key-establishment and other features of the seperate cipher specfication.

-   This specification provides mutual authentication of endpoints, data confidentiality, data origin authentication, data integrity protection, and data replay protection of user messages for applications that use SCTP as their transport protocol.
-Thus, it allows client/server applications to communicate in a way that is designed to give communications privacy and to prevent eavesdropping and detect tampering or message forgery.
-SCTP Encryption Chunk uses a guest encryption protocol for mutual authentication, integrity protection and confidentiality of user messages as well as SCTP Control chunks.
+   This specification is intended to be capable of enabling mutual authentication of endpoints, data confidentiality, data origin authentication, data integrity protection, and data replay protection for SCTP packets after SCTP association has been established.
+The exact properties will depend on the companion cipher specification used with the crypto chunk.

    Applications using SCTP Encryption Chunk can use all transport features provided by SCTP and its extensions.
-SCTP Encryption Chunk supports:

-   * preservation of message boundaries.

-   * a large number of unidirectional and bidirectional streams.

-   * ordered and unordered delivery of SCTP user messages.

-   * the partial reliability extension as defined in {{RFC3758}}.

-   * the dynamic address reconfiguration extension as defined in
-      {{RFC5061}}.

-   * User messages of any size.

-   The method described in this document poses no further requirements on SCTP.
+Due to its level of intergration as discussed in next section it will provide its security functions on all content of the SCTP packet, and will thus not impact the potential to utilize any SCTP functionalities or extensions.

 ## Protocol Overview

-SCTP Encryption Chunk protection is defined as a method for secure and confidential data transfer extensiont for SCTP.
+SCTP Encryption Chunk is defined as a method for secure and confidential transfer for SCTP packets.
 This is implemented inside the SCTP protocol, in a sublayer between the SCTP Header handling and the SCTP Chunk handling.
-Once an SCTP packet has been received and the SCTP Common Header has been validated, the SCTP Encrypted Chunk(s) are being sent to the chosen decryption engine that will return the plain SCTP payload containing the plain SCTP chunks, those chunks will be handled in the legacy SCTP protocol.
+Once an SCTP packet has been received and the SCTP Common Header has been validated, the SCTP Encrypted Chunk(s) are being sent to the chosen decryption engine that will return the plain SCTP payload containing the plain SCTP chunks, those chunks will then be handled according to current SCTP protocol specification.

-On the outgoing direction, once SCTP stack has created the plain SCTP payload containing Control and/or Data chunks, that payload will be sent to the Encryption Engine for being encrypted and the encrypted data will be encapsulated in a SCTP Encrypted chunk.
+On the outgoing direction, once SCTP stack has created the plain SCTP payload containing Control and/or Data chunks, that payload will be sent to the Encryption Engine to be protected and the encrypted and integrity tagged data will be encapsulated in a SCTP Encrypted chunk.

 ~~~~~~~~~~~ aasvg
 +---------------------+